SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSDuplicateEntry/SetSoPrimaryKey.md

 so.topic: reference
 ---

+# NSDuplicateEntry.SetSoPrimaryKey(Integer p_0)

 Identity of an entry in the SuperOffice database.
 Should be 0 for matches from external systems.